 Large Waist Size – 35 inches or larger for women and 40 inches or larger for men.

 Blood Sugar – a fasting glucose level of 100 mg/dl or higher.

 Cholesterol – HDL (good cholesterol) less than 40mg/dl for men or 50 mg/dl for women…OR taking cholesterol medication.

 High Blood Pressure – Blood Pressure of 135/85 or higher OR you take blood pressure medication.

 Triglycerides – 150 mg/dl or higher OR taking cholesterol medication.

 If you have been diagnosed with heart disease, such as a heart attack history, let us know, as it affects underwriting.

 What to Expect from Life Insurance Underwriters

-Each of the above risk factors by themselves is easy enough to work with from a life insurance underwriting standpoint.
+Each of the above risk factors is easy to work with from a life insurance underwriting standpoint.